mortefy/liteconnector/README.md

 # liteconnector
-Simple and easy to use Sqlite3 connector for python3. also can be used in sync apps
+Simple and easy to use Sqlite3 connector for python3.
+Also can be used in sync apps.

 How to use: